mystoev/varba7/README.md

 - [ ] Make the dropdown more pleasing - maybe use bootstrap or something else
 - [ ] Show only the MIN and MAX temperatures of the day
 - [ ] Make the charts show each of the month, no matter of there is any data for it
+- [ ] CI/CD
+  - [ ] Figure out a server to host this on.
+  - [ ] After a server is found - deploy it
+  - [ ] Should have 2 separate deployments: for UI and server
+  - [ ] Setup github actions to deploy on some... action :)

 #### Tech Dept